lacerbi/lacerbi.github.io/_posts/2024-11-27-vi-is-just-inference.md

 {% details Expand to see the full derivation of the ELBO %}

-This is the full derivation of the ELBO, courtesy of `o1-mini` and `gpt-4o`, with just a bit of human editing.
+This is the full derivation of the ELBO, courtesy of `o1-mini` and `gpt-4o`, with just a sprinkle of human editing.

 ---